dgruber/wfl/README.md

     wfl.NewDockerContextByCfg(wfl.DockerConfig{DefaultDockerImage: "golang:latest"})
 ```

-When you want to run the workflow as Cloud Foundry Tasks the _CloudFoundryContext_ can be used:
+When you want to run the workflow as Cloud Foundry tasks the _CloudFoundryContext_ can be used:

 ```go
     wfl.NewCloudFoundryContext()
 ```

-Without a config it uses following environment variables to find the Cloud Foundry cloud controller API:
+Without a config it uses following environment variables to access the Cloud Foundry cloud controller API:

 * CF_API (like https://api.run.pivotal.io)
 * CF_USER